Catherines story. Caught up in a hijacking, at the age of 26 Catherine Hill’s life…

 Spending time in the chamber

-I’m grateful for Kent MS Therapy Centre for several reasons.
+I’m grateful for Kent Oxygen Therapy at KMSTC for several reasons.
 Firstly, I started going there when I was in a lot of pain plus was mentally quite fragile, and my experience was hugely positive.

 During my sessions I met some fantastically warm people, who despite many of them living with multiple sclerosis, were incredibly supportive of my condition and interested in my progress.
 With such a positive outlook themselves, they all helped me to get a sense of perspective about my injury.

-I came away feeling that Karen Middlemiss, the staff and the users of the Kent MS centre are brilliant people who welcomed me and treated me as a good friend.
+I came away feeling that the staff and users of the Kent MS centre are brilliant people who welcomed me and treated me as a good friend.

 And also of course from a medical perspective, Oxygen Therapy was non-invasive with no side effects.
 I’d highly recommend anyone with a poorly healing fracture to try this route before the surgical option.